xiao-zaiyi/illa-helper/README.md

 - **Multi-language Support**: When adding a new language, register it in languageManager.ts and test the translation effect
 - **Pronunciation Feature**: When extending TTS services, implement the ITTSProvider interface and register it in the factory
 - **Browser Compatibility**: New features need to be tested in Chrome, Edge, and Firefox
+- **New Feature Development**: When adding new features, consider internationalization support and user configuration management

 > 📖 **Detailed Development Guide**: Check out the [Architecture & Features Guide](./docs/ARCHITECTURE_AND_FEATURES.md) for complete development environment setup, code structure explanations, and best practices.